 - Performance monitoring for fair housing service providers

 - Fair Housing technical assistance to sub-recipient housing counseling agencies

 - Development and implementation of the Language Access Plan

 Fair Housing Services Sub-Recipients

 The Baltimore Metropolitan Council-Opportunity Collaborative works with the County to help Affirmatively Further Fair Housing.
 Educational booklets are available for both renters and homebuyers that describe your rights as a County resident and other jurisdictions in the Baltimore area.
 The booklets are also available in Spanish and Korean, and describe where you can go to have your questions answered or file a complaint.
 Rental property owners and managers and real estate agents will likely also find them useful resources.
 Printed booklets can be requested by contacting Dan Pontious at firstname.lastname@example.org or 410-732-0500.

 Greater Baltimore Community Housing Resource Board provides Fair Housing education, training and advocacy as well as brochures, self-help guides, reports, newsletters and research.
 For more information, call 410-929-7640.

 Voluntary Conciliation Agreement

-In 2011, complaints were filed with the U.S. Department of Housing and Urban Development (HUD) against Baltimore County and two named appointed administration officials, alleging that the policies and practices of the Housing Office and County housing policies in general violated provisions of federal law.
+In 2011, complaints were filed with the U.S. Department of Housing and Urban Development (HUD) against the County and two named appointed administration officials, alleging that the policies and practices of the Housing Office and County housing policies in general violated provisions of federal law.
 After negotiations, an agreement was reached and executed in 2016.
 Learn more about the Voluntary HUD Conciliation Agreement.